What does the research tell us about pets as gifts? You may be surprised to learn that pets as gifts may be the very best type of adoption you can do!

 In 2013, the ASPCA surveyed people who had received their pets as gifts in order to learn more about their attachment to – and the retention of – those pets.
 We also explored the difference in those factors for people who obtained their gifted pet as a surprise.
 This webinar will outline the historic research on pets as gifts and review the ASPCA’s 2013 study.
 Walk away from this 60-minute webinar with the tools to give pets as gifts a try at your organization.

-Dr. Emily Weiss, PhD, CAAB, oversees strategic direction of the ASPCA Equine Welfare program, a part of the ASPCA's Anti-Cruelty Group.
+Emily Weiss, PhD, oversees strategic direction of the ASPCA Equine Welfare program.

-She also served as the ASPCA’s VP of Research & Development, overseeing research related to the animal sheltering field and developing assessment tools for shelter animals, including the SAFER assessment and Meet Your Match Canine-ality, Puppy-ality and Feline-ality.
+A nationally recognized speaker, Dr. Weiss has published extensively on topics related to applied animal behavior.
+She also served as the ASPCA’s VP of Research & Development, overseeing groundbreaking research related to the animal sheltering field and developing assessment tools for shelter animals.
 Before that she created training programs to improve husbandry and decrease stress for many zoo animals.
+In all her work two central questions have driven her approach – Why?
+And - How do you know?
+These questions guide a consistent creative and scientific approach to the work of improving welfare.